Gluten-free brown rice flour brownies are a moist, fudgy, decadent dessert sweetened with pure maple syrup. You’d never know they’re gluten-free!

 - ¾ teaspoon baking soda

-- 1 teaspoon instant coffee or ground cinnamon
+- 2 teaspoons instant coffee, or ground cinnamon

-In a bowl, mix together the brown rice flour, cocoa powder, baking soda, and instant coffee grinds.
+- In a bowl, mix together the brown rice flour, cocoa powder, baking soda, and instant coffee granules.
 Set aside.

 *You can also use coconut oil